yves-marieRaiffaud/OrbitalRDV_chaserTarget/README.md

 ## Running
 In matlab, open and run the `SimulinkLauncher.m`.
 It will open the `orbitGuidance_LVLH.slx` simulink file and start the simulation.
 Once simulation is complete, Matlab will plot and show the graphs coded in the `SimulinkLauncher.m` file.

-The followings figure have been made to confirm that the LVLH plot and the simulation propagator are working as expected Assumptions for the results hereunder:
+The followings figures have been made to confirm that the LVLH plot and the simulation propagator are working as expected.

+Assumptions for the results hereunder:
 * Start positions for both the chaser and the target are the same (explaining why the chaser trajectory in figure 2 starts at the origin/the target position)
 * Target is on a circular orbit with an apogee radius of 6578 km (200 km altitude) ==> orbital velocity of `7784 m/s`.